kguzek/guzek-uk-liveseries-server/README.md

 The recommended way to use the Guzek UK LiveSeries Server is to use Docker Compose.

+> [!TIP]
+> Instead of cloning the entire repository, you can just download the `compose.yaml`, `.env.template` and `whitelist.template.json` files.
+The docker images are hosted on the Docker Hub, meaning you don't need to download the source code to run the application.

 1. Ensure you have Docker Compose installed on your system.
 The Docker website contains [very informative documentation](https://docs.docker.com/compose/install/) on how to do this, if you haven't already.
 You can check if it's installed via the terminal:

    ```bash